ANUJT65/bharatkelaadlokenaam/README.md

 - SO After live stream teacher will upload the lecture  where azure cdn and engagement enhancer module will come to play.

 ---
+## **AI-Resource Generation: HOW WE ENSURE EFFICIENT AND LOW CONSUMPTION**

+### **Optimized Resource Creation and Delivery**

+We understand the importance of providing fast and accessible education, especially in remote areas where internet bandwidth and computing resources are limited.
+To ensure efficiency, we’ve designed our AI-resource generation and delivery system with minimal consumption and maximum impact.
+Here's how:

+### **AI Resources Are Generated Once and Stored:**
+To reduce computational load and bandwidth, all AI-generated resources (such as notes, quizzes, flowcharts) are created once at the time of video upload.
+These resources are then stored in **Azure Blob Storage** and **MongoDB Atlas**.
+This approach ensures that resources are readily available without reprocessing, saving on both compute power and data transfer costs.

+### **Use of Lightweight APIs for Resource Generation:**
+We leverage lightweight APIs such as **Groq API for LLaMA**, **Gemini API**, **Mistral 7B**, and **LangChain** for generating adaptive quizzes, notes, and diagrams.
+These models are optimized to run with minimal computational overhead, reducing the consumption of both memory and processing power.

+### **RAG (Retrieval-Augmented Generation) for Efficient AI Processing:**
+**RAG-based methods** are applied to both video transcriptions and captions, ensuring that resources are generated with high accuracy and without unnecessary computation.
+This also helps reduce redundancy, keeping the processing streamlined.

+### **AI-Generated Content Delivery via Azure CDN:**
+All AI-generated resources, including videos, notes, and visualizations, are delivered through **Azure CDN**.
+This reduces latency and ensures that content is delivered quickly with minimal bandwidth usage, even in low-internet areas.

+### **Minimized Data Transfer for Engagement Enhancer Module:**
+The **Engagement Enhancer Module**, which delivers quizzes, chatbots, and visual aids during video playback, is designed to consume very little data.
+Only small chunks of data, such as quiz responses or real-time visualizations, are sent back and forth, significantly reducing data consumption compared to live-streamed alternatives.

 ## **Advantages**

 ## **Advantages of Azure CDN for Remote Education for downloading of video/playback of video and also for scalability**